gramlang/gram/CONTRIBUTING.md

 # Contributing to Gram

 Thank you for your interest in contributing!
 You can contribute by filing [issues](https://github.com/gramlang/gram/issues) and submitting [pull requests](https://github.com/gramlang/gram/pulls).
+You can also contribute by discussing the language on the [gram-dev@googlegroups.com](https://groups.google.com/forum/#!forum/gram-dev) mailing list.

 All code must strictly adhere to the appropriate style guide.
 If a style guide is changed, then any applicable code must be changed accordingly.
 For any matters not prescribed by a style guide, be consistent with existing code.